About PfW Tastings

 brings their own wineglasses to taste six different wines grouped around a "theme"; members take turns volunteering to be the wine procurer/host.
 The tasting panel at any particular meeting is a minimum of seven (quorum).

-The wines are tasted "blind" and compared to one another about half an hour.
+The wines are tasted "blind" and compared to one another for about half an hour.
 Conversation about any particular wine is discouraged, although comments about the overall group of wines are tolerated.
 Each taster is encouraged to write comments about each wine's Appearance, Aroma, and Flavor on our form.

 We then individually rank the wines